zetec30/Contextual-Research/MRes Notes.md

 Video Link: https://www.youtube.com/watch?v=W_DV0l2mgBE

 "Along with this perspective shift comes the various leg designs that express the personality of the wearer" (Inc., 2021)

+>I grew up in the 1950s & 60s.
+Before my leg was amputated at the age of 12, I had a brace & 7-inch platform shoe which stuck out like a sore thumb.
+Kids will pick on anything out of the ordinary, so I was teased a lot.
+All I ever wanted to do was look like everyone else.
+I’m too self-conscious to go out in public without a “natural” cover.
+I’ve had too many negative reactions over the years; I just don’t want to deal with it anymore.

+>Carol Southern on January 14, 2020 (Inc., 2021)